Generative modelling with jump-diffusions: Introduction

 \subsection{Relationship with other works}

+{\bf DMs driven by non-Gaussian noise}.
 The present work is closely related to the work of \cite{Yoon:2023aa}, who first considered the case of jumps in the forward process in the L\'evy-Ito model (LIM).
 While LIM only focuses on the special case of infinite activity $\alpha$-stable noise with $1<\alpha<2$, I consider finite activity L\'evy noise given as a superposition of Gaussian noise with Poisson jumps drawn from an arbitrary normalizable distribution.
-The mathematical discussion is then much simplified and provides a pedagogical access to non-Gaussian generalizations of the conventional SDE framework.
-More details on the comparison with LIM are provided in Sec.~\ref{Sec:lim}.
+The mathematical discussion is then much simplified and provides a pedagogical access to non-Gaussian generalizations of the conventional framework. {Moreover, the LIM SDE neglects an additional noise term with finite variation, which arises from the exact time reversal formalism \cite{Conforti:2022aa,Yoon:2023aa}.
+As such noise and score-function are not exactly balanced unlike in the JL model presented here.
+The computational cost of training and sampling the JL model is equivalent to LIM and thus provides an interesting non-Gaussian alternative to consider in specific applications.
+For the simple tests and neural network architecture considered here the JL model is shown to outperform LIM in a range of parameter regimes.}

 DDPMs with specific non-Gaussian noise distributions have been investigated in \cite{Nachmani:2021aa} (gamma), \cite{Shariatian:2025aa} ($\alpha$-stable), \cite{Pandey:2024aa} (Student-t).
 DSM has been extended to generalized Gaussian noise with heavy tails in \cite{Deasy:2022aa}.
 The work of \cite{Li:2024aa} considers random walks with non-Gaussian increments that converge to standard diffusion models.
 All these Markov chain approaches are formally different even in the limit of continuous time, since the non-Gaussian increments act at every time step of the underlying process, which is different from the jump structure of a L\'evy process whose jump times are Poisson distributed and thus intermittent.